 Telnet which we talked more about in “Enable Telnet In Windows 10 and Server 2012 R2” post.
-In this articles we trying to talk about troubleshoot telnet errors in Windows environment.
-It is not difficult to troubleshoot telnet errors messages, but in some cases it is a bit hard to get the exact problems.
+In this article we trying to talk about troubleshooting telnet errors in Windows environment.
+It is not difficult to troubleshoot telnet errors messages, but in some cases, it is a bit hard to get the exact problems.
 What and why it happened.
 So we trying to explain the cause of errors message and going to show you, how to solve them.

 Troubleshoot Telnet Errors Messages On Windows Environment

 As my experience with troubleshooting network and system errors.
-I should tell you, when you face with an errors, read the message completely and try to get the cause of issues.
+I should tell you, when you face errors, read the message completely and try to get the cause of issues.
 So when you clearly understand the message you will simply find a solution for.
-Otherwise you will fail even with a simple error.
+Otherwise, you will fail even with a simple error.

-2. Access Denied – Specified user is not a member of the TelnetClients group
+2. Access Denied – The specified user is not a member of the TelnetClients group

-To solve this error, just add the user to TelnetClients group.
-For security reason don’t add everyone group to Telnet Clients group.
+To solve this error, just add the user to the TelnetClients group.
+For security, the reason doesn’t add everyone group to Telnet Clients group.

 3. Error while connecting to the host – could not open a connection to host on port 23

 To solve this error, enable the telnet from firewall settings or create and a rule from Windows firewall inbound rules.

 Sometimes the port 23 is not set as the default port for telnet.
 You can set and changed it with the following tlntadmn command.

 In the command, ms2 is the computer name which I want to change the telnet port number to 23.
 If it does not work, once reset the firewall settings from the Windows firewall and Restore default.